 - Weber LM, Saha A, Datta A, Hansen KD, Hicks SC.
 (2022). nnSVG: scalable identification of spatially variable genes using nearest-neighbor Gaussian processes. bioRxiv.

-We were first to apply the 10x Visium spatial transcriptomics technology to human tissue.
-This is highly relevant to public health because these technologies will provide insights into topographical and pathological changes in gene expression for example in the aging human brain or in patients affected by psychiatric diseases (1).
+We have created transcriptome-wide spatial atlases using the 10x Genomics Visium platform using postmorteum human brain regions, including dorsolateral prefrontal cortex (1) and locus coeruleus (2).
+This is highly relevant to public health because these technologies will provide insights into topographical and pathological changes in gene expression for example in the aging human brain or in patients affected by psychiatric diseases.

 - Maynard KR, Collado-Torres L, Weber LM, Uytingco C, Barry BK, Williams SR, II JLC, Tran MN, Besich Z, Tippani M, Chew J, Yin Y, Kleinman JE, Hyde TM, Rao N, Hicks SC, Martinowich K, Jaffe AE (2021).
 Transcriptome-scale spatial gene expression in the human dorsolateral prefrontal cortex.
 Nature Neuroscience.